LIVE ONLINE TRAINING SESSION DATES: October 13, 20, and 21 from 9:00 AM–12:30 PM CDT online.

 This newly revised live online course will offer participants the opportunity to understand how to institute best practices related to the investigation and adjudication of allegations of abuse within your organization.
 This is an essential training for Boards, ethics committees, and institutional leaders.

 Responding to Clergy Misconduct: Instituting Best Practices is a training designed to equip judicatory or organizational leaders to intervene effectively in response to complaints of misconduct.
-It will provide a clear understanding of what faith leader misconduct is, what boundary violations are, and what are the appropriate aspects of response to a complaint including investigation, adjudication, and possible actions of discipline or exoneration.
+It will provide a clear understanding of what spiritual leader misconduct is, what boundary violations are, and what are the appropriate aspects of response to a complaint including investigation, adjudication, and possible actions of discipline or exoneration.

-When a faith leader violates the boundaries of a pastoral or teaching relationship, it is critical that an organization have a policy in place to respond and then use that process appropriately.
+When a spiritual leader violates the boundaries of a pastoral or teaching relationship, it is critical that an organization have a policy in place to respond and then use that process appropriately.
 This training provides a theological and ethical foundation for this process and emphasizes a supportive response to complainants, respondents, and congregations.

-This interactive workshop is offered for faith leaders, denominational executives, response team members, consultants, supervisors, and others who receive, investigate, or adjudicate clergy or spiritual leader abuse complaints or who assist persons and faith communities involved in leader misconduct incidents.
+This interactive workshop is offered for spiritual leaders, denominational executives, response team members, consultants, supervisors, and others who receive, investigate, or adjudicate clergy or spiritual leader abuse complaints or who assist persons and faith communities involved in leader misconduct incidents.

 - Prepare leaders to respond to misconduct by clergy and spiritual leaders.